tinker-michaelj/hedera-services/hedera-node/test-clients/yahcli/README.md

 .!.
 No key on disk for account 0.0.42, payer and admin key signatures must meet its signing requirements .i.
 SUCCESS - node1 has been updated
 ```

+A node can also be updated to begin declining or accepting reward payments.
+Use `--startDecliningRewards` to
+begin accepting reward payments, or `--stopDecliningRewards` to stop accepting reward payments.
+These params have
+no default values.